10 easy ways to save water

 If you’re not looking to replace your toilet, it’s important to keep an eye on your existing one and check for leaks.

-Our data from research and consultations tells us that, on average, a leaking toilet can waste as much as 200 000 litres of water per year.
+Research shows, on average, a leaking toilet can waste as much as 200,000 litres of water per year.
 That’s almost the national average household use in a year!
-It can be much more than that, as a 200 000 litre per annum leak is hardly noticeable.

 Here’s how to check for toilet leaks: